Last updated: March 23, 2026

 6. Unearth Treasures at Ambrosian Library

 Dive into the Renaissance at the Biblioteca Ambrosiana, where Leonardo da Vinci's folios are proudly displayed among stacks of other masterpieces.
 While Da Vinci's contributions are awe-inspiring, one particular treasure stands out— a glass-cased reliquary containing a lock of red-golden hair and two pendants.
 These once belonged to Lucrezia Borgia, the notorious daughter of Pope Alexander VI, known for her alleged acts of poison and incest.
-Legend has it that the library is haunted by Lucrezia's crying ghost, who returns at night to brush her lost lock of hair.
+Legend has it that the library is haunted by Lucrezia's ghost, who cries at night and returns to brush her lost lock of hair.

 Ambrosiana Library